Health & Safety

 Personal Hygiene

-Clean hands are our first line of defense against the spread of germs, so all staff and campers wash their hands before every meal.
-Hand sanitizer stations are also available across campus.
-Additionally, we encourage good hygiene for all campers by programming daily shower times into our overnight camp schedules.
+Clean hands are our first line of defense against the spread of germs, so all staff and campers wash their hands before every meal and group time.

 Intensive Health & Wellness Orientation During Staff Training